 On the other hand, if you’re looking for creative ways to jumpstart your financial goals, a spare change app (with low or no fees) may be just the tool you’re looking for.

-SoFi Money® makes spare change saving easy–and also free.
-When you open a SoFi Money cash management account, you can set up “Roundups,” which allows you to save automatically every time you use your SoFi debit card.
+SoFi Checking and Savings® makes spare change saving easy–and also free.
+When you open a SoFi Checking and Savings online bank account, you can set up “Roundups,” which allows you to save automatically every time you use your SoFi debit card.

 Photo credit: iStock/Nattakorn Maneerat